j6nca/notes/docs/food/reviews/at_origin_coffee.md

 ## Rating: ★★☆☆☆

 Vibes in this store are immaculate, super cozy and honestly exactly what I would picture when thinking of a cafe.
-The place was just down the street from Piano Piano.
+The place was just down the street from [[Link#Anchor|Piano Piano]].
 Unfortunately, I couldn't say the same about the coffee.
 I'm not sure if it was just an off-day but my drink (americano), and my partner's drink (oat latte) just didn't taste right.
 They were very watered down.
 The caramel chocolate chip cookie was fine though.

 ## Photos